 - Hot Water

 Are you ready to begin preparing your cup of Japanese iced coffee?
-I hope so.
-Let’s get started.
+We hope so!
 For the purposes of this guide, we will be preparing a single 16-ounce cup of Japanese iced coffee.

 Step 1: Measure Your Ice

-To begin, add your ice to your Chemex.
+To start, add your ice to your Chemex.
 For the best results, be sure you use a kitchen scale.
-For a 16 oz. cup of Japanese iced coffee, add 8 ounces of ice to the Chemex to account for approximately half of your finished volume.
+For a 16-ounce cup of Japanese iced coffee, add 8 ounces of ice to the Chemex to account for approximately half of your finished volume.

 Step 2: Prepare Your Coffee